grssnbchr/categorical-spatial-interpolation/analysis/index.md

 Now comes the fun part.
 Visualizing the interpolated grid is very simple with `geom_raster`.
-Even though `dialects_raster` is still an `sf` object, `geom_raster` works with it as if it was an ordinary data frame.
+Even though `dialects_raster` is still an `sf` object, `geom_raster` only works with the attached data frame (= no need to transform it like `cities`).
+That's why I didn't remove the raw geometry columns before.
-Think of something like `geom_point` but for many many points that are connected to each other.
-Indeed, `geom_raster` is also way more efficient for plotting grids than `geom_point`.

 `geom_raster` uses the `fill` aesthetic for the dominant dialect at the current raster cell and `alpha` for its probability (= dominance).
 This